-Rhode Island Center for the Book is a statewide organization devoted to promoting personal and community enrichment by celebrating the art and heritage of reading, writing, making, and sharing books.
-Founded in 2003, Center for the Book is an affiliate of the Center for the Book in the Library of Congress in Washington, D.C.
+The RI Center for the Book is a statewide organization devoted to promoting personal and community enrichment by celebrating the art and heritage of reading, writing, making, and sharing books.
+Programs include a diverse range of events, lectures, partnerships, prizes, contests and awards.
+The Center provides access to books in a wide range of formats, supported by relevant, socially impactful programming, created and curated by an inspired network of teachers, librarians, writers and readers.
+Rhode Island Center for the Book has been the RI affiliate of the national Center for the Book at the Library of Congress since 2003.

 Letters About Literature

 A national reading and writing contest sponsored by the Library of Congress and locally supported by The Center.
 Participants, ranging from grade 4-10, write a letter to an author whose work helped to change their personal view of themselves or the world.

 A collective of Rhode Island based artists illuminate written works by creating concrete characters and events performed live for audiences.

 The Center partners with the Rhode Island Poet Laureate to select a RI high school student to serve as a youth poetry advocate to bring more poetry to our state’s youth and to inspire young people through example.